Our core belief is that any sustainable food system must have ethics at its heart.

 Within GOVERNMENTS, decision-makers deal with concerns about human health, animal welfare, environmental protection or trade justice.

 Taking food ethics seriously, then, requires that we don’t simply take a stand on one ethical position – such as veganism, or plastics, or fair trade.
-It requires that we take into account the different values involved in our decisions, consider the potential consequences, look at issues ‘in the round’ and decide what is right, all things considered.
+It requires that we take the long-term view, consider the potential consequences of actions, look at issues ‘in the round’ and decide what is right, all things considered.